The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options: Introduction

 We will see that the inclusion of finite activity jumps does not alter the properties of penalty approximations qualitatively, and all the general results later on in the paper are derived for this class of models.
-Some of the specific examples used for numerical examples and for which we derive asymptotic expansions use the Black-Scholes model for ease of exposition.
+Some of the specific numerical examples and asymptotic expansions use the Black-Scholes model for ease of exposition.
 It will be stated clearly at the start of all sections where this is the case.